tunafish62/docs/pages/social-messaging.md

 #### Reply ####

-* Same limitations as Buttons, except social messaging channels support a maximum of 11 replies,
+* Same limitations as Buttons, except social messaging channels support a maximum of 11 replies.
+* Social messaging channels cannot mix Replies with other types of elements (without a `<split/>` or deplay between them)
 * PB chat widget can support more than 11 replies.
 * Unlike Buttons, Viber does support tappable suggested replies.